igorabrandao/Py-Geolocation-Opendata/README.md

 1. Download the *py-geolocation-opendata.ipynb*.
 2. After that, use Jupyter notebook tool and access the directory with the files.
 Enjoy yourself! :)

+*Obs: It´s possible to have a preview acessing py-geolocation-opendata.html*

 ### Final considerations ###

 The experience of work with Python, geocoder, foliu and open data showed to me the potential of data analysis.